The W. C. Handy and Cabin foundation is a non-profit organization.

-You can request access information for academic university proposal, public events proposals, academics internships, voluntary work at the museum, musical events, etc. Sent email: Dr.c.r.Hand,Foundation Family Administrator.
+You can call at Phone (256-275-3128 or 713-458-8577).
+You can request access information for academic university proposals, public events proposals, academic internships, voluntary work at the museum, musical events, etc. Sent email: Dr. Carlos R. Handy.

 W C Handy was born in Florence, Alabama, the son of Elizabeth Brewer and Charles Barnard Handy.
 His father was the pastor of a small church in Guntersville, a small town in northeast central Alabama.
 Handy wrote in his 1941 autobiography, Father of the Blues, that he was born in the log cabin built by his grandfather William Wise Handy, who became an African Methodist Episcopal minister after emancipation.
 The log cabin of Handy's birth has been preserved near downtown Florence.